sanghyun-son/EDSR-PyTorch/README.md

 ## Introduction

 Due to the rise of mobile devices like drones and smartphones camera sensors must be made smaller and more lightweight.
 This leads to a decrease in image resolution and quality.
 On the other hand, also due to limited storage limitations, in remote systems, or due to limited data transfer, images are being saved in a lower resolution format.
 But for further tasks on bigger computers which don’t have these issues we again want to work with higher resolution.
 This is where super resolution comes in handy.
 In contrary to many other processes image super resolution creates new data.
 That means it creates more outputs than it has inputs.
 In the downsampling process data is lost and the Super resolution network can’t make use of this data.
-For the training of the Network we use super resolution images, which we degrade with a simplified model including blurring, downsampling with bicubic interpolation and noise, to get paired training data.
-Then we train our network to do the inverse process.

 ## Baseline

-Our project based on the [EDSR-PyTorrch](https://github.com/thstkdgus35/EDSR-PyTorch) repository which allready includes some Loss-functions, blocks, dataloaders and training and testing functions.
+Our project is based on the [EDSR-PyTorrch](https://github.com/thstkdgus35/EDSR-PyTorch) repository which allready includes some Loss-functions, basic blocks, dataloaders and training and testing functions.
 In addition we use a [downsampling function](https://github.com/ofsoundof/dhp/blob/master/restoration/data/div2ksub.py) from an other repositry.
+We added some new simpler models to the repositry and embeded the downsampling function into the repositry with some minor changes.

 ## Background
+For the training of the Network we use super resolution images, which we degrade with a simplified model including blurring, downsampling with bicubic interpolation and noise, to get paired training data.
+Then we train our network to do the inverse process.

 ## Method & experiment